Mariamhossam77/SQL-Covid-19-Project/README.md

 order by Total_new_deaths_per_year desc

 ```
-**--NOTEEEE ➡➡➡➡➡ By Analyzing...
+**NOTEEEE ➡➡➡➡➡ By Analyzing...
 2020 has most number of Infections and deaths....Things got better in 2021**

-9. **--9.let's see which continent  has the highest number of death**:
+9. **let's see which continent  has the highest number of death**:
 ```sql
 select continent,max(cast(total_deaths as int)) AS [Number of Death] from Covid_Deaths